 The Registrar's Office is committed to your academic success.
 We want to see each student reach their potential and set goals towards graduation.
 From course planning to program selection, please let us know how we can help.
-Contact us if you have any questions or would like to set up an appointment!
+Email us at firstname.lastname@example.org if you have any questions or would like to set up an appointment!

 Questions about your program?
 Thinking of changing your program?
 Wondering about your learning style?
 Having difficulty in your classes?
 Trying to cope with stress and manage your time?
 Not sure who to do about your current academic situation?
 Advising consultations are available in-person, over the phone, or by email.
 Appointments are student-driven and cover a variety of topics.
 We are focused on working with students who require additional support in course selection, advising, advocacy, and assistance.
 Appointments are available to all students at the University College or Seminary.

-- Request Read & Write 11 (free writing and reading comprehension software)
+- Email us at email@example.com to request Read & Write 11 (free writing and reading comprehension software)

 Manager, Centre for Academic Excellence